PosInformatique/PosInformatique.Testing.Databases/README.md

 It simplifies writing and executing tests, helping ensure your database and data access code is reliable and bug-free.
 Ideal for developers who want to validate data access based on SQL Server code during their development.

-These set of tools support to perform unit tests of the data access layer based on SQL Server.
+This set of tools support to perform unit tests of the data access layer based on SQL Server.
 Any kind of the data access framework can be used with theses tools:
 - Raw ADO .NET queries.
 - Entity Framework